bigwiv/Biopython-cn/chr14.rst

     >>> ubx.consensus()
     Seq('TAAT', IUPACUnambiguousDNA())

-The first function we¡¯ll use to compare these motifs is based on Pearson correlation.
-Since we want it to resemble a distance measure, we actually take 1?\ *r*, where *r* is the Pearson correlation coefficient (PCC):
+The first function weâ€™ll use to compare these motifs is based on Pearson correlation.
+Since we want it to resemble a distance measure, we actually take 1âˆ’\ *r*, where *r* is the Pearson correlation coefficient (PCC):

 .. code:: verbatim